Skip to content

 extends fun depth(self: Builder): Int;

 Computes and returns the Int depth of the Builder.
-Produces 00 if the Builder has no references stored so far, otherwise 11 plus the maximum of the depths of the referenced cells.
+Produces 00 if the Builder has no references stored so far, otherwise 11 plus the maximum depth of the referenced cells.

 Usage example: